defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 -rw-rw-r-- 1 administrator administrator  380 Dec 13  2018 wendy.key.pub
 ```

 This was interesting to me, so I continued my exploration.
 I found another directory in `/home/administrator` called `.ipfs`.
-Curious as to what this was, I went ahead and Google'd it, and was immediately greeted with this information:
+Curious as to what this was, I went ahead and Googled it, and was immediately greeted with this information:

 <img src="/assets/img/writeups/HTB-CHAINSAW/IPFS.PNG" class="chainsaw-img" alt="Google - Interplanetary File System">